anjansoft/RESTAPI-Plugin/README.txt

 You can change the settings of REST API plugin in Settings -> Reading.

-Cache (true/false):setting the cache property to false in jQuery will append a timestamp to the URL, so the browser won’t cache it.

-API-KEY: You can pass api security key in http request using heders - if REST API demand.

 ==Classes==

  RestAPI             Load's the required dependencies for this plugin.